sebsassi/defexp/README.md

 ## Dependencies

-These scripts require [LAMMPS](https://docs.lammps.org/Install.html) to be installed with the KSPACE and MANYBODY packages.
+These scripts require [LAMMPS](https://docs.lammps.org/Install.html) to be installed with the COMPRESS, KSPACE, and MANYBODY packages.
 The [prebuilt executables](https://docs.lammps.org/Install_linux.html) should have these packages installed.